gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 "What you expect of someone who shares your birth date.
 She is exactly like you." she replied and ended the call.

 His heart wept.
-He knew that she will never come back, and now, it was even more difficult for him to live without Samira.
+He knew that she will never come back, and now, it was even more difficult for him to live without her.
 Yet he smiled.
 "Atleast she called," he thought and moved on.

 *Some mistakes can never be forgiven, specially when they are done to somebody you love the most.*